A Defensive Computing Checklist by Michael Horowitz

 1. The passkey ecosystem is complicated.
 I have read articles and listened to podcasts from techies, people that normally understand these things, and they all have questions about how passkeys work.
 Using a system that you do not fully understand is like diving into a pool where you don't know how deep the water is.

-4. Unlocking an account using passkeys on a phone, increases the reliance on our phones for security.
+3. Unlocking an account using passkeys on a phone, increases the reliance on our phones for security.
 Phones inevitably get lost, stolen or broken, so passkeys makes the loss of a phone that much worse.
+If someone steals your phone and knows the code/pin to unlock it, that's very bad.
+If the phone unlock code also gives them access to all the services you use with passkeys that just makes things worse.
+Much worse.
+I suspect that many people who designed, and/or jumped on passkeys initially, live in low crime areas.

-5. Passkeys are built on the assumption everyone has a smartphone.
-People who don't, who get Internet access at a Library, are screwed by the passkey system.
+8. Passkeys are built on the assumption everyone has a smartphone.
+People who don't, who get Internet access at a Library, are not allowed to play the passkey game.

 This Page